digital-flaneur/digital-flaneur.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper, [_AVEC: An Assessment of Visual Encoding Ability in Visualization Construction_](https://digital-flaneur.github.io/assets/pdf/avec.pdf), is accepted to CHI 2025!
+Our paper, [_AVEC: An Assessment of Visual Encoding Ability in Visualization Construction_](https://digital-flaneur.github.io/assets/pdf/avec.pdf), is accepted to CHI 2025.
+Let's meet up in Yokohama in April!